Last Updated on November 4, 2025 by Dave Schoenbeck

 1 – Hire a professional consultant for small business to help formulate the plan

-2 – Prepare and clean up your financial reports
+2 – Prepare and clean up your financial reports.
+Accuracy and supportable financial and tax documentation are essential.

-3 – Consider your preference between financial versus strategic sale and source your options
+3 – Consider your preference between a financial versus a strategic sale, and source your options

 4 – Speak with your investors and your management team